Mike Ginn

-Michael Daniel "Mike" Ginn (born 24 July 1989) is a New Zealand actor best known for his role as Gem, Ranger Operator Series Gold in Power Rangers RPM.
+Michael Daniel Ginn (born 24 July 1989) is a New Zealand actor best known for his role as Gem, Ranger Operator Series Gold in Power Rangers RPM.

 Early life and education

 Ginn was born and raised in New Zealand and is of Chinese descent.

 After realizing his passion for acting and drama in elementary school, Ginn began attending drama school in 2005, graduating in 2007 with a Bachelor of Performing and Screen Arts from Unitec Institute of Technology in Auckland.

 Career

 A year after his graduation from drama school, Ginn was cast as Gem, Ranger Gold on the Auckland-shot children's television series Power Rangers RPM (2009).

 Since then, Ginn has featured in various works, including the romantic comedy film My Wedding and Other Secrets (2011).

 Ginn has also acted on the stage, performing in a theatre production titled White Trash Omnibus.